an-owl/hootux/README.md

  - Remove combinedAllocator in favour of a solution that doesn't suck.
  - Replace InterruptIndex with abstract IRQ type
    - Replace all its uses
+   - Ok maybe it should be a struct wrapper around it.
+     - This allows a proper kernel interrupt API using a private InterruptIndex
  - Unify initialization of ACPI consumers
  - Clean up memory module
    - make buddy allocators use the same code